Lis-zT/ai-directories/README.md

  ## C
 - [Cloudbooklet AI](https://www.cloudbooklet.net/) - Cloudbooklet AI Tools.
 - [CogList AI](https://coglist.com/) - AI Agents/Tools Directory and List for Indie Hackers in Project Building.
+- [Calv-Indo AI Directory](https://calv-indo.com/ai-direktori/) - A collection of AI Directories that we have sorted out and make it easy for you to choose AI tools.

 ## D